sparkflows/sparkflows-docs/docs/user-guide/concepts/workflows/passing-parameters-to-workflows.rst

 ===============================

-Fire Insights runs the Spark jobs with spark-submit.
+Sparkflows runs the Spark jobs with spark-submit.
 It takes in the workflow JSON as a parameter.
 There are multiple ways to pass extra parameters to the workflow.
 If the same parameter is specified multiple times, the order of precedence in which they are applied is as shown below:

   * Through workflow parameters passed during workflow Execution.
   * By specifying the parameters in the workflow Editor.